 What are Amazon "Deferred" transactions?

 Deferred transactions are Amazon orders that Amazon does not include in the current payout.
-They’re held back and released later.
-Two common reasons:
+They're held back and released later.
+Common reasons:

 DD+7 (Delivery + 7 days): Amazon withholds funds until ~7 days after delivery.